Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 Program objectives

-1. How important is it to describe professional skills training within the application?
+1. How important is it to describe professional skills training in the application?

-Professional skills training that complements the trainees’ qualifications and technical skills must be described in the proposal.
+Professional skills training that complements the trainees’ technical skills training and mobility experiences must be described in the proposal.

 2. Can CREATE initiatives be renewed?

 No, CREATE initiatives cannot be renewed.
 If a previous CREATE grant holder applies for a new CREATE initiative, the proposed initiative must differ significantly from the previous one.
-This must be clearly explained in the new application, section 3.1.
-Initiatives are expected to be self-sustaining after the six years of the grant.
+The proposal must clearly explain this at the letter of intent (LOI) and application stages.
+Initiatives are expected to have elements of their program be self-sustaining after the six years of the grant.

-3. How does NSERC distinguish between new and existing training opportunities?
+3. How does NSERC distinguish between CREATE and existing training opportunities offered by other programs?

 The CREATE program focuses on initiatives that raise the standards for best practices in the mentoring and training of new researchers.
-They should bring qualitative added value compared to existing training opportunities or funding for trainees achieved elsewhere.
+They should bring qualitative added value compared to existing training opportunities or funding for trainees offered by other programs.

-4. Are proposals that include more than one university preferred over single-university applications?
+4. Are proposals with more than one university preferred over single-university applications?

 5. Is there a requirement for the main applicant to be a more senior, experienced researcher?

 No, the program is open to all researchers.
-The team's excellence will be assessed by a number of factors, including its contributions to the training of highly qualified personnel, as well as the complementarity of expertise and experience of the team.
+The team’s excellence will be assessed by several factors, including its contributions to the training of highly qualified personnel and the complementarity of expertise and experience of the team.
 All applicants, co-applicants and collaborators must explain their respective roles and responsibilities within the training program and its management.
 In this way, teams that compensate for some researchers’ limited research experience by emphasizing the strengths of other team members will maximize the chances of success.
 Equity, diversity and inclusion considerations should also be reflected in the rationale of the team composition and the designated roles within the team.

-Universities are responsible for selecting and submitting applications which best meet the selection criteria and exhibit the excellence of researchers.
+Universities are responsible for selecting and submitting applications which best meet the selection criteria and exhibit the excellence of the team of researchers.

 International stream